- Sign-up

 Welding wire feed speed in MIG welding is crucial as it controls how fast the wire is fed into the welding arc.
 In MIG/MAG welding, wire feed speed directly influences the amperage, which in turn affects the heat input and penetration of the weld.
 The right wire feed speed is essential for achieving optimal weld quality and deposition rate.

-There are many reasons why the right wire speed is essential in MIG welding, which we have detailed below.
+There are many reasons why the right wire speed is essential in MIG welding and for your MIG Welding Machine, which we have detailed below.

 Testing and documenting successes and failures is key to good MIG welding over the long term.
 See below for some tips in this area.